Here are the latest COVID-19 case numbers confirmed Thursday in Washington

 County numbers

-King County continues to have the highest numbers in Washington, with 79,340 cases and 1,268 deaths.
-Pierce County is second in cases, with 34,850.
-Snohomish County has the second-highest number of deaths at 495.
+According to DOH data, King County continues to have the highest numbers in Washington, with 81,082 cases and 1,305 deaths.
+Pierce County is second in cases, with 36,045.
+Spokane County has the second-highest number of deaths at 519.

 All counties in Washington have cases.
 Only 12 of the state’s 39 counties have case counts of fewer than 1,000.